OSVR/OSVR-HDK-MCU-Firmware/README.md

 # OSVR HDK Microcontroller Firmware
 > Maintained at <https://github.com/OSVR/OSVR-HDK-MCU-Firmware>

-This repository contains the source code to the main microcontroller firmware for a family of HMDs related to the OSVR HDK, originally and primarily developed by [Sensics](http://sensics.com).
+This repository contains the source code to the main microcontroller firmware for a family of HMDs related to the OSVR HDKs, originally and primarily developed by [Sensics](http://sensics.com).

 The firmware is developed using a "product-line engineering" approach, with each variant sharing the bulk of the code but differing mainly in an include path that contains primarily/only the `VariantOptions.h` configuration header.
 Each variant can be selected by choosing a corresponding configuration in Atmel Studio or building the corresponding target using the makefile build.